JinYuanLi0012/RiVEG/README.md

 # News🔥

  - **[Jun.
-2024]** The extensions of our Findings of EMNLP 2023 and ACL 2024 papers have been released.
+2024]** A new research has been released.
 In this [paper](https://arxiv.org/abs/2406.07268), we propose a new Segmented Multimodal Named Entity Recognition (SMNER) task and construct the corresponding Twitter-SMNER dataset.
 Code and Twitter-SMNER dataset coming soon~
  - **[May.
 2024]** RiVEG has been accepted to ACL 2024 Findings.
  - **[Oct.
 2023]** [PGIM](https://github.com/JinYuanLi0012/PGIM) has been accepted to EMNLP 2023 Findings.